-Directions: The 440 bus will get you to Bronte Beach in 35 minutes.
-Otherwise you can park on one of the back streets like Evans Street which I think offers 2 hour parking so you’ll need to keep moving your car.
+Directions by car: You can park on one of the back streets like Evans Street which we think offers 2 hour parking so you’ll need to keep moving your car.
 But it’s worth it.

 10. Milk Beach

-Directions: Take the 324 bus to New South Road, then it’s a 13 minute walk to Strickland House.
-Otherwise you can park on Carrara Road.
+How to get to Milk Beach by public transport: Take the 324 bus to New South Road, then it’s a 13 minute walk to Strickland House.

 What’s your favourite beach?
-Let me know in the comments below.
+Let us know in the comments below.